ZadorLaboratory/mapseq-processing/README.md

 ```
 process_fastq_pairs.py pulls out sequences lines from both read files, trims, and combines them.
 Some QC filtering is done at this step, with removal of long stretches of homo-polymers and removal of any sequences with low-confidence base calls ('N' bases).

 For a standard ~400M read experiment, this takes about 45 minutes.
+(Or 15 minutes on a new Mac M3).

 ### align_collapse.py